Para ver la información en español, utilice el traductor automático en la parte superior derecha de la página.

 - You were not claimed as a dependent on someone else's federal income tax return.

 Individuals who do not have a Social Security Number or ITIN may still be eligible for the PTC rebate.
-These individuals can access an application at https://tax.colorado.gov/alt-ID-PTC-Rebate.
+These individuals can access an application at the Alternative ID, PTC Rebate webpage.
 Do not complete the alternate application if you have a Social Security Number or ITIN.
 If you have a Social Security Number or ITIN you must use one of those ID numbers to apply using the application in the instruction book.

 You must report this income: